Day of the Dead: Belize

 In Belize, Day of the Dead is practiced by people of the Yucatec Maya ethnicity.
 The celebration is known as Hanal Pixan which means 'food for the souls' in their language.
 Altars are constructed and decorated with food, drinks, candies, and candles put on them.

 Bolivia

-Día de las Ñatitas ("Day of the Skulls") is a festival celebrated in La Paz, Bolivia, on May 5.
+Día de las Ñatitas ("Day of the Skulls") is a festival celebrated in La Paz, Bolivia, at the beginning of November after the celebrations of All Saints.
 In pre-Columbian times indigenous Andeans had a tradition of sharing a day with the bones of their ancestors on the third year after burial.
-Today families keep only the skulls for such rituals.
+Today families keep only the skulls for such rituals, known as ñatitas.
 Traditionally, the skulls of family members are kept at home to watch over the family and protect them during the year.
 On November 9, the family crowns the skulls with fresh flowers, sometimes also dressing them in various garments, and making offerings of cigarettes, coca leaves, alcohol, and various other items in thanks for the year's protection.
 The skulls are also sometimes taken to the central cemetery in La Paz for a special Mass and blessing.